 Before anyone rushes to "correct" this post: yes, I understand that recent redefinitions of the word "concurrent" broaden the term to include basically any form of multitasking.
 I find this redefinition to be perplexing and unhelpful and thus I'm using the term's original definition here; that is to say that two things are con-current if they are both simultaneously in the process of executing.
 Two posix threads on a multi-core system can both be currently executing at the same time, but two green threads or two coroutines in the same VM cannot, nor can two threads on a single-core system.

-I eventually replaced that with an actor-based system communicating across separate processes to give myself a bit more breathing room and allow scripts on that OS to run without affecting the frame rate, because in this case the OS could run arbitrary code of the user's creation.
+I eventually replaced that with an actor-based system communicating across separate VM instances to give myself a bit more breathing room and allow scripts on that OS to run without affecting the frame rate, because in this case the OS could run arbitrary code of the user's creation.